avnet-iotconnect/iotc-python-greengrass-sdk/quickstart/QuickStart_STM32MP135F-DK.md

 ## 6. /IOTCONNECT: Create the Greengrass Device
 1. At the bottom of the /IOTCONNECT GUI, click the **Devices**
 2. At the top-right, click **Create Device**
-3. Enter `STM32MP135F` for the **Unique ID** and **Device Name**
+3. Enter `STM32MP135Fdemo` for the **Unique ID** and **Device Name**
 4. Select the **Entity** to put the device in (For new accounts, there is only one option)
 5. Select `ggsdkdemo` for the **Template**
 6. Select `nucleus lite` for the **Device Type**
 7. Click **Save & View**
 8. Download the "Device Bundle" by clicking the icon in the upper right of the device page.
+Save this file as `bundles.zip`.
 This contains information about the device which will be used to configure the board in a future step.

 ## 7. Download and Write the Image
 Avnet has created a pre-built image for the STM32MP135F-DK which can be directly written to the SD card provided with the board.